flyteorg/flyte/docs/concepts/component_architecture/flytepropeller_architecture.rst

 NodeExecutor
 ------------

 The NodeExecutor is executed on a single node, beginning with the workflow's start node.
 It traverses the workflow using a visitor pattern with a modified depth-first search (DFS), evaluating each node along the path.
-A few examples of node evaluation based on phase include: successful nodes are skipped, unevaluated nodes are queued for processing, and failed nodes may be reattempted up to a configurable threshold.
+A few examples of node evaluation based on phase include:

+* Successful nodes are skipped
+* Unevaluated nodes are queued for processing
+* Failed nodes may be reattempted up to a configurable threshold.

 There are many configurable parameters to tune evaluation criteria including max parallelism which restricts the number of nodes which may be scheduled concurrently.
 Additionally, nodes may be retried to ensure recoverability on failure.

 Go to the `Optimizing Performance <https://docs.flyte.org/en/latest/deployment/configuration/performance.html#optimizing-performance>`__ section for more information on how to tune Propeller parameters.